Who Says "I Love You" First, According to Psychology

 Christian Vierig / Getty

 A lot of a romantic relationship rides on the admission of three powerful words: I love you.
-But there's a lot of vulnerability wrapped up in that bold declaration; enough to deter people from actually saying what's truly in their hearts.
+But there's a lot of vulnerability wrapped up in that bold declaration, enough to deter people from actually saying what's truly in their hearts.
 But all reciprocity issues aside, who typically says "I love you" first in heterosexual relationships?
-Such was the question on writer Jenna Birch's mind, whose upcoming article in the October 2016 issue of Psychology Today examines the factors at play when deciding whether or not to say those three little words.
+Such was the question on the mind of writer Jenna Birch, whose upcoming article in the October 2016 issue of Psychology Today examines the factors at play when deciding whether or not to say those three little words.

-Head over to Business Insider to watch the full video, and share your thoughts on when to say "I love you" in a romantic relationship.
+Head over to Business Insider to watch the full video.